MohmedAshrf/Data-Modeling-with-Postgresql/README.md

 The "data/log_data" file, which contains processed data from the JSON log files, is what is used to fill the "time" and "users" tables.
 In order to fill the **songplays** fact table, a 'SELECT' query gathers song and artist id from the **songs** and **artists** tables and combines this with log file derived data.

+## How To Run the Project

+First you have to make sure that postgresql server is running on your machine.

+Then you can run `create_tables.py` to create the needed tables.
+After that run `etl.py` to feed the tables with data.